ankile/cs136/P0 - Prisoners' dilemma/readme.md

 ## 1. The agent

-The agent I have designed is a variation of the wellknown tit-for-tat (TfT) agent.
+The resulting agent is a variation of the wellknown tit-for-tat (TfT) agent.
+This means that the agent will cooperate as long as the opponent also cooperates, but once the opponent defects, so will this agent.
 See figure 1 for a representation of the agent in automaton-form:

 ![Automaton-representation of agent](https://github.com/ankile/cs136/blob/master/P0%20-%20Prisoners'%20dilemma/img/agent.jpeg)